 Recognize Junk Fees:

-Another no brainer but I think it’s important to specifically state what’s a junk fee and what’s NOT a junk fee:
+Another no brainer but I think it’s important to specifically state what’s a mortgage junk fee and what’s NOT a junk fee.
+To lower the cost to refinance a home we need to clearly explain the difference between junk fees and legitimate fees.

 - Lender Application fees